Odizinne/Pokerogue-Standalone/README.md

 - `--no-fullscreen`: Disable fullscreen
 - `--no-hide-cursor`: Disable cursor hiding on idle

+- **Steam Deck with gamescope**:
+- Add `Pokerogue` as a non steam game.
-- **Steam Deck with gamescope**: add `--no-sandbox` as launch argument.
+- Add `--no-sandbox` as launch argument.

-Toggle fullscreen with F11 as needed.
+- (Optional) Select 1280x720 in game properties to center the window.

 ## Build